tikv/community/votes/0172-tonyxuqqi-as-tikv-reviewer.md

-# A Vote for AndreMouche as PD Reviewer
+# A Vote for tonyxuqqi as PD Reviewer

 ## Proposal